1) Indian Young Lawyers Association (Petitioner)

 The Chief Thanthri is the head priest of the Sabarimala temple.

-He is opposed to the entry of menstruating women inside the Sabarimala temple to respect that the celibate status of Ayyappa.
+He is opposed to the entry of menstruating women inside the Sabarimala.
+He says that the custom is necessary to respect the celibate status of Ayyappa.

 Counsel: Mr V. Giri